Keywords

 The above result was negative.
 Thus, manipulation is a dominant strategy for an NFP when there are no sanctions.

 Decremental donation revenue was calculated using the formula below, as shown in Figure 1.
 The x-axis represents rs and the y-axis represents the decreasing amount.
+This figure includes an intersection of the function and x-axis.

 When rs = 1,027,947/3,008,446, (7) is achieved.
+This is at the intersection mentioned above.

+The application of the statistical data into the model showed the optimal regulations.
 Regulators could hypothetically use sanctions to prevent all inflated expense allocations, an amount that is less than approximately 34% of all expense allocations, which appears to be an achievable goal (7).
 In the real world, there are frequent expense allocations by NFPs across the U.S., including California.
-Thus, regulators who recognize the goals of NFPs intentionally adopt moderate regulations.
-This is not because of potential costs for regulators, but because of the burdensome implementation challenges for NFPs.
-This result is consistent with the decisions made by California’s governor and the attorney general, as described in the Introduction.
-Regulatory decisions can be interpreted from the perspective of mechanism design.
+This leads the finding described in the top of this section.

 Some sanctions are necessary to maintain mutual trust within the donation market, and maintaining the market is the point of decision.
-However, regulators do not want to impose sanctions on all inflated expense allocation.
-To achieve the objectives of NFPs, fundraising through inflated expense allocation is sometimes required.
-As Burkart et al. (2018) and Mitchell (2017) warned about some normative goals, complete prevention would harm the beneficiaries of some NFPs.
-Bénassy-Quéré et al. (2019) also explained that regulators are confronted with trade-offs.
+However, regulators do not want to impose sanctions on all inflated expense allocations.
+To achieve the objectives of HOs, fundraising through inflated expense allocation is sometimes required.
+Complete prevention would harm the beneficiaries of some NFPs, especially of HOs.
 Allowing inflated expense allocations is a possible option.
-Through imperfect sanctions, regulators make NFPs navigate through a series of obstacles.
-In terms of obstacles for NFPs, humanitarian organizations are particularly volatile and have imminent fundraising needs, as Tariq et al. (2023) state.
+Through imperfect sanctions, regulators make HOs navigate through a series of obstacles.

+In terms of obstacles for NFPs, HOs are particularly volatile and have imminent fundraising needs, as Tariq et al. (2023) state.
+As Rouault and Albertini (2022) says NFPs promote well-being of beneficiaries.
+Yasmin and Ghafran (2021) said needs are competing.
+Bénassy-Quéré et al. (2019) also explained that regulators are confronted with trade-offs, though the trade-off described by the textbook is in a context other than HOs.
 According to Sandel (2010) and Finlayson (2005), it can be assumed that there is a space where these types of imperfect sanctions are permitted.

 Other studies adopting classic computer science problems may provide further insights into accounting for NFPs.
 The limitation of this study is the extent to which the findings fit.
 It is somewhat unclear whether the findings apply sufficiently to cases other than California, or in states or countries influenced by California.